G00303381/Linked_Data_Semantic_Web_Project/README.md

 ```

 ##References:
-Whilst creating this API a number of useful articles and toold have been used for further information please follow the links below:
+Whilst creating this API a number of useful articles and tools have been used to help me better understand how APIs are created, and how to implement REST functionalities.
+For further information please follow the links below:
 - Node.JS and SQLite: <http://blog.modulus.io/nodejs-and-sqlite>
 - Build a RESTful API Using Node and Express 4: <http://blog.modulus.io/nodejs-and-sqlite>
 - Postman Developer Tool for testing the API: <https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en>